Shyam-45/N-most-frequent-word-in-an-url-modified/README.md

 # N-most-frequent-word-in-an-url-modified
-This webpage accepts a url and n value & returns n-most frequent words in the url.
+This website accepts a URL and an n value, then returns the n most frequent words found on the webpage corresponding to the provided URL.
 For backend purposes, Node.js and Express are used.